jodiambra/Vehicle-Data-Visaulizer/README.md

 from streamlit.commands.page_config import Layout

-Make sure you upgrade streamlit to the latest version.
+# Make sure you upgrade streamlit to the latest version.

-    You can do so by pasting the following into your command prompt:
+##  You can do so by pasting the following into your command prompt:

         pip install --upgrade streamlit

+# Run App locally with

+    streamlit run app.py

+# the app will be accessiable at http://localhost:8501/

     Page can be accessed at https://us-vehicle-sales.onrender.com